 The physical symptoms may include genital trauma, discharge and bruises between the legs or signs of a sexually transmitted disease (STD).
 Emotional symptoms could include a distinct change in a child’s behaviour.
 They may be withdrawn or overly extroverted and outgoing.
 They may withdraw away from a particular adult and become distressed if they reach out for them, but they may also be particularly clingy to a potential abuser so all symptoms and signs should be looked at together and assessed as a whole.

-If a child starts to talk openly to an adult about abuse they may be experiencing the procedure below will be followed:
+If a child starts to talk openly to an adult about abuse they may be experiencing, the procedure below will be followed:

 Procedure: